 These services, offered by many marketing agencies, are all about getting the video seen by your buyers via search, social and advertising.
 You want audiences noticing your videos:

 - On search engines such as Bing and Google

 - On social media, topic forums and specialist sites.

 It's surprising how seldom firms give consideration to this in their video planning - you'll be ahead of most competitors, merely by deployment and enacting a little placement work.

 If you have experienced in-house search and social marketers, you can absorb this work internally.
-If not, the best alternative is to employ your video agency or a marketing agency to handle this activity for you.
+If not, the best alternative is to employ your to handle this activity for you.
 If you're on a tight budget, pick a single channel (for example, LinkedIn), and master this yourself.

 Incidentally, most video production companies don't offer these services - their focus is creating, not distributing your videos.
 So, when you're searching for video agencies, it's helpful to distinguish between production and marketing capability.

 Preparation prevents poor visibility.
 Your videos need proper publishing:

 - Prepare thumbnails, description copy and SEO titles for the video